LevaniIlashvili/spotify-clone/README.md

 ## Demo

+❗❗❗❗❗❗
-Before diving into the code, check out a live demo of the project https://spo-clone-levan-ilashvili.netlify.app/
+website may show warning, press details and then "visit this unsafe site".
+There's no safety problem, you can just use test accounts created by me, credentials are above. check out a live demo of the project https://spo-clone-levan-ilashvili.netlify.app/

 ## Features